kushrast/worklog/README.md

 - Allow events list to be viewed in browser
 - Display time worked on each task on main page
 - Make switching topics a bit easier
+- Potentially edit the time something started at